ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #arch #emojis some how my key binding for launching my emoji picker emote NO LONGER WORKS!!!!!
+- [ ] #copypasta #fish #tmux, when logged in to a remote system via ssh, and running tmux locally and on a remote system copying the STDOUT to the local clipboard DOES NOT WORK!!!!!, **need that**
 - [ ] #tmux setup a custom code fold function using vimscript or possible lua for my `tmux.conf` reference the stock `html` and `c` lang syntax files for how the use different types of expressions for code folds 🤔
 - [ ] #webdev, side quest, 🤺 figure out reimp search so a site such autozone can find `b12 chemtool` instead having to type `b-12`
 - [ ] #arch #tmux, exp with using `alt+[NUMS]` to switch between windows in a session, ie. `alt+1` goto window 1